EththeEth/METARdecoder/README.md

 METARdecoder is a simple Chrome extension for parsing and decoding METAR reports found online.
 Users simply highlight the text of a METAR in a web page and click the "Decode METAR" button to get a user-friendly display of the METAR report.

-> The current version number of METARdecorder is 0.0.2.
+> The current version number of METARdecoder is 0.0.2.
 This is an initial implementation so best considered a "beta" version.
-There should be no risk to using it and it shouldn't impact borwser behaviour or performance -- but more testing with many METAR reports from many web sites would be needed to fully validate it works in all necessary use cases.
+There should be no risk to using it and it should not impact browser behaviour or performance -- but more testing with many METAR reports from many web sites would be needed to fully validate it works in all necessary use cases.

 ## Installing METARdecoder